Ensuring Environment Parity Between Dev and Prod Databases

 COMMIT;

-Verify application connectivity, connection pool saturation, and error rates before resuming the pipeline.
+Verify application connectivity, connection-pool saturation, and error rates before resuming the pipeline.